stuartsierra/component/README.md

 ### Advantages of the Component Model

+Large applications often consist of many stateful processes which must be started and stopped in a particular order.
+The component model makes those relationships explicit and declarative, instead of implicit in imperative code.

 Components provide some basic guidance for structuring a Clojure application, providing clear boundaries between different parts of a system.
 Components offer some encapsulation, in the sense of grouping